eftpmc/marionet/README.md

 3. Follow the prompts in the browser window and log into the site manually.

 4. Once finished, cookies will be saved to a JSON file (e.g., `cookies.json`).
-   Place this file in the appropriate config directory for Armer.
+   You can then upload this cookies file using the cookies button found under a node.

 ---